cunctator/latency-collector/README.md

 make
 ```

 You will need a kernel with [this patch](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=91edde2e6ae1dd5e33812f076f3fe4cb7ccbfdd0).
+It may also be good to have [this patch](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=793937236d1ee032d2ee5ccc27bdd280a04e766e), in order to test the tool.
 For mainline, this means v5.5-rc1 or newer.

 ## How it works